THIS IS NOTICE THAT THE FLEETSHARE PROGRAM CLOSED ON MARCH FIRST 2018

 Why is the Program Closed Today?

 As changes to FSEconomy were implemented, it became less viable to maintain a large fleet for casual use.
 To deal with this, some airframes were sold off, others were released from the private fleet and made available as public rentals.
-The fleet sharing program was never widely used and as such was not a profitable venture, ownership fees made that situation worse, so ultimately the number of aircraft available for private has declined to the point where the coop program was disassembled in favor of private aircraft sharing combined with a public rental program.
+The fleet sharing program was never widely used and as such was not a profitable venture, ownership fees made that situation worse, so ultimately the number of aircraft available for private use had declined to the point where the coop program was disassembled in favor of private aircraft sharing combined with a public rental program.

 The Fleetshare / Coop program has reached EOL and services are transitioning to the Flight Sim Network.